BryceVandegrift/website/content/software.md

 I make sure to configure Firefox to disable all telemetry, minimize the browser footprint, reduce tracking, and more.
 This is usually changed in the `about:config` page for Firefox.
-Although I used to use [Qutebrowser](https://qutebrowser.org/) as my main web browser, it's downsides proved to great for me to use (you can read more [here](https://brycevandegrift.xyz/blog/why-i-am-switching-to-firefox/)).
+Although I used to use [Qutebrowser](https://qutebrowser.org/) as my main web browser, it's downsides proved too great for me to use (you can read more [here](https://brycevandegrift.xyz/blog/why-i-am-switching-to-firefox/)).
 I also have a few extensions that I make sure to use for Firefox to make it even better but also to block trackers and advertisements.
 These include: